lagom/lagom/docs/manual/java/releases/Migration14.md

 ### Downtime upgrade

-If your application can tolerate downtime, we recommend you to enable `ddata` and the new serializers for `akka.Done`, `akka.actor.Address` and `akka.remote.UniqueAddress`.
+If your application can tolerate a *one time only* downtime upgrade, we recommend you to enable `ddata` and the new serializers for `akka.Done`, `akka.actor.Address` and `akka.remote.UniqueAddress`.
+Once this upgrade is complete, further downtime is not required.

 In order to achieve this, make sure you have added the following properties to your `application.conf` file.